Caroline Ouellette

-Caroline Ouellette (born May 25, 1979) is a Canadian former ice hockey player and current associate head coach of the Concordia Stingers women's ice hockey program.
+Caroline Ouellette (WEL-let; born May 25, 1979) is a Canadian former ice hockey player and current assistant coach of the Montreal Victoire of the Professional Women's Hockey League.
 She was a member of the Canadian national women's ice hockey team and a member of Canadiennes de Montreal in the Canadian Women's Hockey League.
 Among her many accomplishments are four Olympic gold medals, 12 IIHF Women's World Championship medals (six gold, six silver), 12 Four Nations Cup medals (eight gold, four silver) and four Clarkson Cup championships.

 Ouellette is in the Top 10 in all-time NCAA scoring with 229 career points.
 She is a member of the Triple Gold Club (not officially recognized by the IIHF for women) as one of only three women to win the Clarkson Cup, an Olympic gold medal and an IIHF Women's World Championship gold medal.
 Along with teammates Jayna Hefford and Hayley Wickenheiser, Ouellette is one of only five athletes to win gold in four consecutive Olympic games.

-Nicknamed Caro by her teammates, she started playing hockey at the age of nine.
-She is the co-founder of athletichub.com, which helps student-athletes navigate the recruitment process, and an ambassador for Right to Play and Carrément Rose.

-Ouellette retired as a player from Canada's national women's team on September 25, 2018.
-In 2023, she was inducted into both the IIHF Hall of Fame and the Hockey Hall of Fame.
+Retiring as an international player in 2018, she was inducted into both the IIHF Hall of Fame and the Hockey Hall of Fame in 2023.

 Playing career

 Ouellette played for Team Quebec at the 1995 Canada Winter Games, and won gold for Canada's Under 18 team in 1997.
 When the Canadian Under 19 women's hockey team was founded on May 15, 1996, Ouellette was one of the players named to the team.
 One of her teammates was future Olympic speed skater Cindy Klassen.
 The head coach was Daniele Sauvageau Ouellette represented Team Quebec at the 1998 Esso women's hockey nationals.
 She scored a goal and two assists in the bronze medal game, as Team Quebec was awarded the Maureen McTeer Trophy.
 During the 2011 IIHF Eight Nations Tournament, Ouellette assisted on all three goals as Canada defeated Finland by a 3–2 tally in round robin play.
 In the gold medal game of the 2011 Four Nations Cup, Ouellette notched a goal in a 4–3 loss.
 Ouellette has taken part in 3 Olympic Games, 9 World Championships and 9 Four Nations Cups.
 In 157 international games with Team Canada, Ouellette has racked up 169 points.
 In a game versus Russia at the 2012 IIHF Women's World Championship, Ouellette logged three assists in a 14–1 victory.
 Ouellette would score the game-winning goal in overtime versus the United States in the final game at the 2012 IIHF Women's World Championship, as Canada claimed the gold medal.
+She retired from Canada's national women's team on September 25, 2018.